-Setup Streaming Package
+Setup BeamXR Package

 This is our core package, designed to have minimal impact on your project.
 It has very few special requirements and should quite happily sit alongside your current work.